 - Protecting small but relatively heavy objects

 Pads and partitions are used to segregate and stabilise items inside the box.
-Usually made from cardboard or even a light wood, dividers are often used for small bottles, cosmetics or jars.
+Usually made from cardboard or even light wood, dividers are often used for small bottles, cosmetics or jars.

 Partitions are used commonly in larger shipping boxes that have multiple instances of the same product or material (like glass), and you don't want them to touch during transit.

 - Keeping multiple items separate (glass bottles etc.)